dominicbeesley/blitter-vhdl-6502/doc/API.md

 with the motherboard phi2 clock.
 This can be useful to ensure that games and demos run correctly.

+Bit 6, when set any 65xx/T65/6x09 CPU will be throttled to 2MHz and synchronized with the motherboard phi2 clock when accessing the MOS area at FF C000-FF FFFF (except for hardware registers)

+Bit 5, writing bit 5 will cancel the preboot mapping - see PREBOOT

+Bit 4, this bit selects between rom maps 0 and 1, it is normally set at boot time bit may be used to swap out the MOS rom programmatically

 See [\*BLTURBO](https://github.com/dominicbeesley/blitter-vhdl-6502/wiki/Command:BLTURBO)
 command.